Todd Stashwick: Early life and career

-After performing at several local improvisational theaters, he was hired to tour with The Second City across the US.
+Stashwick was born in Chicago at the Swedish Covenant Hospital, and was raised in the suburbs just outside of the city.
+As a child, he always loved making people laugh, and he aspired one day to perform at Chicago's famous The Second City.
+Soon after graduating from Illinois State University with a degree in theater, he began performing at several local improvisational theaters, and his dream came true when he was hired in 1992 to tour nationally with The Second City.
 Following productions at The Second City Detroit and The Second City Northwest, he relocated to New York.
 He auditioned for Saturday Night Live the same year that fellow Second City alumnus David Koechner joined the cast.

 Work in film and television drew him to Los Angeles, where he shot several pilots and series including recurring work on the series MDs, American Dreams, Rodney and Still Standing.
 He had a significant supporting role on The Riches playing Minnie Driver's nefarious cousin until its cancellation in September 2008.

 In May 2018, it was announced he was cast as Dr. Drakken in the Disney Channel film Kim Possible, based on the animated series.
 The film premiered on February 15, 2019.

 In September 2020, Stashwick appeared as a guest on the Studio 60 on the Sunset Strip marathon fundraiser episode of The George Lucas Talk Show.